Managing regulatory fees

 Compliance Agency

 The compliance agency represents the regulatory arm of the government that administers a country’s fee mandates.
-The compliance agency also coordinates the recycling of physical goods and maintains recycling statistics.
+It also coordinates the recycling of physical goods and maintains recycling statistics.

 When a producer registers with a compliance scheme, they complete the registration process with a compliance agency.